Frequently asked questions

 Yes, you can use LeaLea cream for all kinds of birthmarks/moles, whether big, small, dark, light, flat, or raised.

 Yes, you can use LeaLea cream on your face.

-After the treatment, the skin will turn red at the spot and take between 1-12 months to rejturn to the natural skin tone.
+After the treatment, the skin around the treated area will turn red and take between 1-12 months to return to the natural skin tone.
 The duration of this depends greatly on their skin type and body location.

 Use pure aloe vera gel or pure vitamin E oil to accelerate and improve the healing process.

-In very rare cases, scarring may occur or the treated area may become inflamed and secondary infection may occur.
+In very rare cases, scarring may occur or the treated area may become inflamed and a secondary infection may occur.

 Before the application

 At first glance, the container may seem empty, however, you will find the product in the small recess under the lid.
 Simply turn the container over to access the cream.
 The container has been intentionally made larger for easier handling.

 Yes, once soften, you can still use the cream.
 Add a very small drop of water and use the applicator stick to stir until a thick consistency is achieved.
 You can then apply the cream.
 Be careful not to add to much liquid, as diluting will reduce the cream’s efficacy.